 - 1: The gyrocompass must also have an update rate that is adequate for the ship's rate of turn.
-The update rate must be better than 40 Hz (HSC) or 20 Hz (conventional vessel). - 2: This monitor have been approved by the IMO, MU-150HD and MU-152 (planned release: Early 2018) for CAT 3.
-If a different monitor is to be used on IMO vessels, its effective diameter must meet the applicable Category requirements (CAT 3: Effective diameter 180 mm or higher). - For installation, operation and viewing distance of other monitors, see their respective manuals. - For BB types, a monitor is to be prepared by the user. - 3: Characteristics of contact output for AMS (Alert Management System): - (Load current) 250 mA - (Polarity) Normally Open: 2 ports, Normally Close: 2 ports - 4: Standard supply with FAR-1513/FAR-1523 only. - 5: The ALR format is not BAM-compliant and shall not be used for new installation.
+The update rate must be better than 40 Hz (HSC) or 20 Hz (conventional vessel). - 2: This monitor has been approved by the IMO for CAT 3.
+If a different monitor is to be used on IMO vessels, its effective diameter must meet the applicable Category requirements (CAT 3: Effective diameter 180 mm or higher; CAT 2: Effective diameter 250 mm or higher).
+For installation, operation and viewing distance of other monitors, see their respective manuals.
+For BB types, a monitor is to be prepared by the user. - 3: Characteristics of contact output for AMS (Alert Management System): - (Load current) 250 mA - (Polarity) Normally Open: 2 ports, Normally Close: 2 ports - 4: Standard supply with FAR-1513/FAR-1523 only. - 5: The ALR format is not BAM-compliant and shall not be used for new installation.
 It may be used for retrofitting on ships-in-operation only. - 6: DVI/USB Repeater required to extend the distance between the Processor Unit, Display Unit and/or Control Unit.